ethersphere/swarm-cli/README.md

 swarm-cli feed upload --identity main --password my-secret-password --path dist
 ```

 In this example we are uploading the content of the `dist` folder.
 If the uploading was successful the last printed line will contain a `Feed Manifest URL`.
 This URL can be opened in the browser.
-If the uploaded folder contains an `index.html` file then it will be automatically added as a default file to be displayed when visiting the URL.
+If the uploaded folder contains an `index.html` file then it will be automatically displayed when visiting the URL.

-We can also put this URL into an ENS record or reverse proxy configuration, because it will stay the same when the feed is updated.
+This URL will stay the same when we upload an updated version of the website.
+Because of this we can also put this URL into a reverse proxy configuration or use the reference (the hex string after the `/bzz/`) in an ENS record.
+There is more information about that in the [Bee documentation](https://docs.ethswarm.org/docs/getting-started/host-your-website-using-ens).
 The uploaded content can be found on the link in the line starting with `URL`.
 This will change every time the content is modified.

 ## Config